guosasipo/android_device_xiaomi_enuma/README.md

 Copyright (C) 2021 ArrowOS

-Device configuration for Xiaomi Mi Pad 5 Pro (elish)
+Device configuration for Xiaomi Pad 5 Pro (enuma)
 =========================================

-The Xiaomi Mi Pad 5 Pro (codenamed _"elish"_) is a tablet from Xiaomi.
+The Xiaomi Pad 5 Pro (codenamed _"enuma"_) is a tablet from Xiaomi.

 It was released in August 2021.